seanjosephokeefe/PHPExport/README.md

 # PHPExport

-In this project I show how to export data to MS Excel, a text file, or MS Word
+In this project I show how to export data to MS Excel, a text file, or MS Word using PHP.

 ##PHPExport to Excel, Text Files, and Word